hatamiarash7/Laravel-Utils/README.md

 // Searches for a given value in an array of arrays, objects and scalar values.
 ArrayUtils::search(array $array, $search)

-// Add a prefix to each key of array ArrayUtils::addPrefix(array $array, $prefix)
+// Add a prefix to each key of array.
+ArrayUtils::addPrefix(array $array, $prefix)
 ```